-This is the handbook to use credit cards and maximize your travels.
-In 2011, I began applying for 15+ credit cards a year in order to earn frequent flyer miles.
-Since then, I've earned over 3,000,000 points and miles and traveled to over 50 countries.
-Meanwhile, my credit score has risen.
+But it is also expensive.
+So, to fuel this passion, in 2011 I began applying for 15+ credit cards a year in order to earn frequent flyer miles.
+Since then, I've earned over 4,000,000 points and miles and traveled to over 50 countries.
+Meanwhile, my credit score has risen past 800.

 Many websites dedicated to earning miles will lay out complex schemes to maximize every single dollar you spend.
-Often these sites will recommend having many cards in your wallet, at all times, for all types of spending – gas, groceries, restaurants, etc. Then they advise you to open up multiple bank accounts to layer onto these cards rewards.
+Often these sites will recommend having many credit cards in your wallet, at all times, for all types of spending – gas, groceries, restaurants, etc. Then they advise you to open up multiple bank accounts to layer onto these cards rewards.
 It quickly becomes a nightmare to manage.

 This is not one of those websites.
 My strategy – and what I recommend to you – is to keep it simple.
 While you may choose to apply for multiple cards a year or just keep one, trying to manipulate every dollar you spend is a dizzying feat and, in my opinion, not worth the effort.